Year 8 Dance

 Key skills developed:

-• How to choreograph using a prop.
+• How to choreograph using a prop

 • How to perform movements within a contemporary style